zengliwei/v3-table/README.md

 # v3-table
-Table plugin for Vue 3
+A data table component for Vue 3.x.